Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 - Skeletal structure – hip width, shoulder width

-- Personal preference – some like more sink, some like less
+- Personal preference – some like more cushioning, some like less

 ---